Sachaa-Thanasius/defer-imports/README.rst

 Use Cases
 ---------

--   Anything that could benefit from overall decreased startup/import time if the symbols resulting from imports aren't used at import time.
+-   Anything that could benefit from overall decreased startup/import time if the symbols resulting from imports aren't used *at* import time.

-    -   If one wants module-level, expensive imports aren't used in commonly run code paths.
+    -   If one wants module-level, expensive imports that are rarely needed in common code paths.

         -   A good fit for this is a CLI tool and its subcommands.